l0n3m4n/Writeups/valley/valley.md

 ```
 ## Reverse Engineering
-I don’t know why the user is using an authenticator binary because, in real life, that seems unlikely to happen.
+I don’t know why the user is using an authenticator and putting is his home directory, because in real life, that seems unlikely to happen.
 But since this is just a challenge, the creator of the box probably put it there on purpose.
 Let’s reverse it and see if we can find something useful.

 ```bash
 valleyDev@valley:/home$ ls